blagnastia/web-system-template/README.md

 ## API definition
 - [ ] Define specific service (konkrečios paslaugos) API methods that WEB system is going to use
-- [ ] Optionally define additional API methods that WEB system is going to expose
+- [ ] Optionally define additional API methods that WEB system is going to expose. sukurt savo?
 - [ ] API should have at least 4 methods
     - [x] A method to return entity by ID.
 Should not have request body
     - [x] A method to return multiple entities (Array) by ID.
 This method should support at least one header value to: